LA Metro Leverages Parking Tech to Simplify, Fuel Public Transit Usage

 At the heart of ParkHelp’s system is G5, a cloud-connected sensor embedded directly into the ground.
 The sensor monitors individual space occupancy and feeds live data to digital signage, guiding drivers to open spots — cutting the often frustrating search for parking by up to 20 minutes.

-Ideally, it could also help drivers make an informed decision to choose transit over choosing to commute via their automobiles.
+Ideally, it could also help drivers make an informed decision to choose transit over driving.

-Beyond benefiting commuters, the data also allows parking operators to better manage capacity and make smarter, data-informed operational decisions.
+Beyond benefiting commuters, the data also enables parking operators to manage capacity more effectively and make smarter, data-informed operational decisions.

 As LA Metro continues to roll out this technology across its network, the partnership with ParkHelp stands as an example of how transit agencies can harness innovation to improve access, reduce friction, and enhance the daily journey for riders across the region.

-Colin Knell, president USA at ParkHelp spoke to METRO Executive Editor Alex Roman about the LA Metro project, the company’s technology, and much more.
+Colin Knell, president of the USA at ParkHelp, spoke to METRO Executive Editor Alex Roman about the LA Metro project, the company’s technology, and much more.

-ParkHelp's G5 sensors monitor individual space occupancy and feeds live data to digital signage, guiding drivers to open spots — cutting the often frustrating search for parking by up to 20 minutes.
+ParkHelp's G5 sensors monitor individual space occupancy and feed live data to digital signage, guiding drivers to open spots — cutting the often-frustrating search for parking by up to 20 minutes.

 Photo: ParkHelp